RetoSchmucki/climateExtract/README.md

 terra::plot(be_gdd_france[["2012-06-16"]])
 ```

 The output is a multilayer raster that you can use with the function `temporal_aggregate()` to calculate the sum, mean, or rolling window mean.
 In general, however, we will be most interested in the cumulative sum (i.e., the accumulation of GDD over a specific period).
 You can use the function `cumsum_rb()` (cumulative sum on multilayer raster).
 This function uses the GDD Raster and a vector that indexes the layers to inform the specific period (e.g., monthly, yearly, weekly, or X-day windows).
 The indices are returned with the function `get_layer_indice()` (see below).
-You can also provide a vector of index that will be used to aggregate the layers.
+You can also provide your own vector of index that will be used to aggregate the layers.

 ```R
 tp_index <- get_layer_indice(x = be_gdd_france,